Approximately EFX Allocations for Indivisible Chores: Four or More Agents

-\begin{claim} For each $i\in N$ and $e\in M^-$, we have $c_i(e) \leq \frac{1}{2n^2 + 2n}\cdot c_i(M^-)$. \end{claim} \begin{proof} Recall that item $e\in M^-$ is small to agent $i$.
+\begin{claim} For each $i\in N$ and $e\in M^-$, we have $c_i(e) \leq \frac{1}{2n^2 + n}\cdot c_i(M^-)$. \end{claim} \begin{proof} Recall that item $e\in M^-$ is small to agent $i$.
 Thus

-Moreover, we have $M_i^- \setminus (\cup_{j\in (N-i)} L_j) \subseteq M^-$.
-Since there are at most $(n-1)\cdot (n-2)$ items in $\cup_{j\in (N-i)} L_j$, and each of them has cost at most $b_i$ to agent $i$, we have
+Moreover, we have $M_i^- \setminus (\cup_{j\in N} L_j \setminus L_i) \subseteq M^-$.
+Since there are at most $(n-1)\cdot (n-2)$ items in $\cup_{j\in N} L_j \setminus L_i$, and each of them has cost at most $b_i$ to agent $i$, we have

-By the above lower bound on $c_i(M^-)$, we have $c_i(e) \leq b_i \leq \frac{1}{2n^2 + 2n}\cdot c_i(M^-)$. \end{proof}
+By the above lower bound on $c_i(M^-)$, we have $c_i(e) \leq b_i \leq \frac{1}{2n^2 + n}\cdot c_i(M^-)$. \end{proof}

 Recall that now we have three sets of items $K$, $M^-$ and $L\setminus K$, each of which will be handled as follows. \begin{itemize} \item Since each item in $K$ is large to all agents, we assign each of them to a unique agent chosen arbitrarily.
 Let $N^*$ be these agents, and $N^- = N\setminus N^*$.
 Note that $|N^*| = |K|$.
 Our algorithm will not assign any further items to agents in $N^*$.
-Obviously these agents do not envy any other agents by more than one item.
-Moreover, if we can ensure that in the final allocation $X_i\cap L_i = \emptyset$ for all $i\in N^-$, then no agent strongly-envies any agent in $N^*$, by Lemma~\ref{lemma:only-small-items}.
+Obviously, these agents are $(3n^2-n)$-EFX towards any other agents.
+Moreover, if we can ensure that in the final allocation $X_i\cap L_i = \emptyset$ for all $i\in N^-$, then all agents are $(3n^2-n)$-EFX towards agents in $N^*$, by Lemma~\ref{lemma:only-small-items}.

 \item By Claim~\ref{claim:cost-of-small}, for every agent $i$, all items in $M^-$ have small cost compared to $c_i(M^-)$.
-We show in Lemma~\ref{lemma:even-partition-general-n} that we can partition the items in $M^-$ into $|N^-|$ bundles evenly under every cost function of agents, and assign them to the agents in $N^-$.
+We show in Lemma~\ref{lemma:even-partition-general-n} that we can partition the items in $M^-$ into $|N^-|$ bundles { such that each agent in $N^-$ perceives all other bundles with some guaranteed lower bound on the cost}.
 The key to the computation of the partition is to ensure that each bundle has a considerably large cost to every agent in $N^-$.

 \item It remains to assign items in $L\setminus K$.
-Recall that these are items that are large to some agent but not to all agents.
+Recall that these are items that are large to some agents but not to all agents.
 Our algorithm assigns each $e \in L\setminus K$ to an arbitrary agent $i$ for which $e\notin L_i$. \end{itemize}